 - Parents and guardians must have adequate time to make arrangements for transportation or childcare.

-School closings or delays are communicated widely through our website, social media, phone call, text message, and local news outlets.
+School closings or delays are communicated widely through our website, social media, text message, and local news outlets.

 Inclement weather closures may include the following: